tepletonteam/tepleton/docs/design.md

 var sumValue := externalModule.ComputeSumValue(*account)
 ```

-In the tepleton SDK, you can see the application of this principle in the basecoin examples folder.
+In the Cosmos SDK, you can see the application of this principle in the basecoin examples folder.

 ```golang
 // File: tepleton-sdk/examples/basecoin/app/init_handlers.go